Join for free to get:

 IK Multimedia SampleTron Software

-Play the great sounds of vintage sample based keyboards without all the headaches to maintain and use them.
+Play the great sounds of vintage sample-based keyboards without all the headaches associated with playing and maintaining them.

 SampleTron is a new virtual instrument from IK Multimedia and Sonic Reality that combines the authentic recreation of "Tron" sounds such as Mellotrons, Chamberlins, and Optigans with the powerful SampleTank engine to take those nostalgic sounds into the new millennium.
 No other product allows you to manipulate, process and stretch such gritty, emotional and quirky lo-fi sounds like SampleTron.
 It's a virtual instrument made for many styles from hip hop to electronic to classic rock and offers some of the most unique musically useful tones you can imagine.
 From the nostalgic sounds used by The Beatles, Moody Blues, Genesis, Yes and other rock bands of the 60's and 70's to the modern production of artists like Kanye West, Smashing Pumpkins and Beck to new sonic creations now possible only with SampleTron, the sounds in this package are diverse, powerful and inspiring!